Sanket2311/Sanket2311/README.md

 **Glad to see you here!**

-I'm a graduate from Artificial Intelligence graduate certificate from Durham college and bachelors degree in engineering from VIT University, Vellore who is passionate about using cutting edge technology to solve real world problems with strong understanding of various machine learning algorithms and frameworks backed by strong mathematical foundations.
+I'm a graduate from Artificial Intelligence post-graduate certificate from Durham college and bachelors degree in engineering from VIT University, Vellore who is passionate about using cutting edge technology to solve real world problems with strong understanding of various machine learning algorithms and frameworks backed by strong mathematical foundations.
 I have more than 3 years of experience in IT services as a QA Engineer working for one of the largest American banks, Wells Fargo.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dheerajreddy2020&label=Views&color=blue&style=plastic" alt="dheerajreddy2020" /> </p>